jorgeancal/notebook/content/blog/how-to-implement-sops-helmfile.md

 ```

 ## How to edit the secrets.yaml with SOPS?
-There are a few ways to edit the files, but I would recommend you that you create an ENV var and go the directory where is the file and run `sops secrets.yaml` .
+There are a few ways to edit the files, but I would recommend that you create an ENV var and go to the directory where the file is and run `sops secrets.yaml` .

 For example, I'm using SOPS with AWS KMS, and it looks like the following: